pingcap/docs-cn/tidb-cloud/tidb-cloud-import-local-files.md

 7. Edit the CSV configuration if needed.

-   To edit the CSV configuration for more fine-grained control, you can also click **Edit CSV configuration**.
+   You can also click **Edit CSV configuration** to configure Backslash Escape, Separator, and Delimiter for more fine-grained control.
 For more information about the CSV configuration, see [CSV Configurations for Importing Data](/tidb-cloud/csv-config-for-import-data.md).

 8. Click **Start Import**.